When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 So choosing storage space will depend on the type and size of your telescope.
 Smaller more portable scopes often come with a backpack or case and so it could be just a matter of storing the telescope in its bag in your closet.
 These are usually compact, unlike a Dobsonian, for example.

-Room with big corner windows and telescope setup ready for use
+Room with big corner windows and telescope set up ready for use

 The best telescope storage ideas